The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 \subsection{Microscopic greybody factors}

 In this section we model the emission amplitudes from a microscopic point of view.
 We will first discuss near-extremal spinning black holes and we will extend our discussion to general charged and/or spinning black holes at the end of this section.
+The presentation mostly summarizes~\cite{Bredberg:2009pv,Cvetic:2009jn,Hartman:2009nz}.
+Relevant earlier work includes \cite{Maldacena:1997ih,Mathur:1997et,Gubser:1997qr}.

 The working assumption of the microscopic model is that the near-horizon region of any near-extremal spinning black hole can be described and therefore effectively replaced by a dual two-dimensional CFT.
-In the dual CFT picture, the near-horizon region is removed from the spacetime and replaced by a CFT glued along the boundary.
-It is therefore the near-horizon region contribution alone which we expect to be reproduced by the CFT.
-The normalization $\s_{abs}^{match}$ defined in \eqref{defsabss} will then be dictated by the explicit coupling between the CFT and the asymptotically flat region.
+This is a strong assumption since as we discussed earlier one would expect departure from a standard CFT in several respects.
+Assuming the existence of a $2d$ CFT with possible deformations, the near-horizon region is removed from the spacetime and replaced by the CFT glued along the boundary.
+Therefore, it is the near-horizon region contribution alone that we expect to be reproduced by the CFT.
+The normalization $\s_{\abs}^{\text{match}}$ defined in \eqref{defsabss} will then be dictated by the explicit coupling between the CFT and the asymptotically-flat region.